ericthebell/ericthebell.github.io/offerings.md

 _Project inception, scoping, prioritization._

 **What is it**.
-A one-day workshop to align on a project's goals, scope, and outline, modeled on [Pivotal Labs' project inception](https://agilecoffee.com/using-an-inception-to-kick-off-a-project/).
+A one-day workshop designed to align your team on project goals, scope, and priorities, resulting in a comprehensive project roadmap.
+Modeled on [Pivotal Labs' project inception](https://agilecoffee.com/using-an-inception-to-kick-off-a-project/).

 **Approach**.
 Bring your team together to share current goals, anti-goals, research knowledge, existing ideas, and key milestones.
 Use the workshop to synthesize a shared high level vision across your stakeholders.